archesproject/arches-roadmap/README.md

 ### 1.0 - Release Date: January 2026

+### 1.1 - Release Date: TBD

+- Display an image of selected features on confirmation dialogs
+- Replace stylesheet checkbox setting with a dropdown of options, and save selection to QSettings for preserving configuration

 ### 2.0 - Release Date: TBD

 - Update authentication to support Single Sign-On